go-jira/jira/README.md

   * `jira set labels` => `jira labels set`

 ###### **Login process change**
+We have, once again, changed how login happens for Jira.
+When authenticating against Atlassian Cloud Jira [API Tokens are now required](https://developer.atlassian.com/cloud/jira/platform/deprecation-notice-basic-auth-and-cookie-based-auth/).
+Please read [the Authentication section](#authentication) below for more information.

+If you use a privately hosted Jira service, you can chose to use the API Token method or continue using the session login api.
+Please read [the Authentication section](#authentication) below for more information.

 Previously `jira` used attempt to get a `JSESSION` cookies by authenticating with the webservice standard GUI login process.
 This has been especially problematic as users need to authenticate with various credential providers (google auth, etc).
 We now attempt to authenticate via the [session login api](https://docs.atlassian.com/jira/REST/cloud/#auth/1/session-login).
 This may be problematic for users if admins have locked down the session-login api, so we might have to bring back the error-prone Basic-Auth approach.
 For users that are unable to authenticate via `jira` hopefully someone in your organization can provide me with details on a process for you to authenticate and we can try to update `jira`.

 ## Configuration

 **go-jira** uses a configuration hierarchy.
 When loading the configuration from disk it will recursively look through all parent directories in your current path looking for a **.jira.d** directory.
 If your current directory is not a child directory of your homedir, then your homedir will also be inspected for a **.jira.d** directory.
 From all of **.jira.d** directories discovered **go-jira** will load a **&lt;command&gt;.yml** file (ie for `jira list` it will load `.jira.d/list.yml`) then it will merge in any properties from the **config.yml** if found.
 The configuration properties found in a file closests to your current working directory will have precedence.
 Properties overriden with command line options will have final precedence.

 The complicated configuration hierarchy is used because **go-jira** attempts to be context aware.
 For example, if you are working on a "foo" project and you `cd` into your project workspace, wouldn't it be nice if `jira ls` automatically knew to list only issues related to the "foo" project?
-Likewise when you
-`cd` to the "bar" project then `jira ls` should only list issues related to "bar" project.
+Likewise when you `cd` to the "bar" project then `jira ls` should only list issues related to "bar" project.
 You can do this with by creating a configuration under your project workspace at **./.jira.d/config.yml** that looks like:

 ```
 project: foo